chris-santiago/liveProject-anomalyDetection/README.md

     5. Back on the main dashboard screen, add a new panel.
 Here, we will display the histograms defined in steps 3b and 3c.
 A histogram metric is like a statistical histogram, where you have buckets with values falling into them, with the difference being that this one is constantly calculating its quantiles.
 So, we don’t have the actual collected values.
 Instead, we have each bucket’s count, the total sum of all the collected values, and the total count of values.
 For this panel’s first query, we want to have the increasing, average model’s output value within a sliding window of 30 seconds.
 Let’s do it together.
 To create it, we will use the `predictions_scores_sum` and `predictions_scores_count` metrics that are automatically added by Prometheus’s histogram.
 In the query area, we will write the following: `sum(increase(predictions_scores_sum[30s]))`.
 The `increase()` function computes how much the vector `predictions_scores_sum` increased in the last 30 seconds.
 Then, with the `sum()` function, we sum up all the values of the vector.
 But that’s not the end.
 Because we want the average, we need to divide this number by the count, which is obtained with the expression `sum(increase(predictions_scores_count[30s]))`.
 So, the final formula should look like this: `sum(increase(predictions_output_sum[30s])) / sum(increase(predictions_output_count[30s]))`.
 Now, repeat the same steps but with the `predictions_scores` metric.
     6. Lastly, create a new panel and add to it the latency metric using the same approach from the previous step.
 Because this metric measures time, go to the panel settings and change the left y-axis unit to the time unit you used.
 11. Return to the dashboard and save it.

+## 7 Testing the Model and Dashboard

+### 7.1 Objective

+In this last milestone, we will write a script that loads the dataset and uses its data to request predictions while generating metrics.
+The goal here is to test the system while creating enough metrics to populate our dashboards.

+### 7.2 Importance

+- In this milestone, we will write a script that requests predictions from the web service.
+During the process, we’ll test most of the platforms and their functionality.
+For instance, we’ll test the endpoints and the required inputs and produced outputs while also ensuring that the anomaly detector service is up and running at the correct address.
+Besides this, by generating metrics and seeing them in the dashboard, we will confirm that the whole monitoring stack, and the dashboard, are working in the way we intended.

+### 7.3 Workflow

+1. In our working directory, create a new file and name it tester.py.
+2. In tester.py, load the testing dataset.
+3. Write a function that loops over the dataset.
+At each iteration, do the following:<br>
+    1. Request a prediction using the feature vector from the current iteration.<br>
+    2. There should be a 25% chance of setting the “score” optional setting to `true` (see Milestone 4, step 3).
+4. At the end of the function, call the /model_information endpoint.
+5. Run the script.
+Note that we are not using Docker this time; instead, run it locally.
+If the rest of the platform is not up, run it using Docker Compose (see Milestone 5, step 13).
+6. Finally, go to the Grafana dashboard to see the metrics we just generated.